donlimzx/supply-chain-risk-predictor/README.md

 # Supply Chain Risk Predictor

-Predicts late-delivery risk for supply chain shipments using the DataCo Smart Supply Chain dataset (180k+ orders).
+This project was built end-to-end using Claude Code, with AI assistance across every phase — EDA, feature engineering, model training, API development, and dashboard design.
+This project predicts late-delivery risk for supply chain shipments using the DataCo Smart Supply Chain dataset (180k+ orders).
 Ships a trained XGBoost model behind a FastAPI REST API and a Streamlit analytics dashboard.

 ---